-St. John’s Red Storm coach Rick Pitino is proud of a couple of his current players for their recent improvements, as it has tremendously helped their team.
+St. John’s Red Storm coach Rick Pitino is proud of a couple of his current players for their recent improvements, as it has tremendously helped the team.
 On Monday, Dec.
-8, Pitino took it to his official X/Twitter account and did not mince words when talking about two of his players and the progression they have made towards becoming better defenders in the 2025-26 college basketball season.
+8, Pitino took to his official X/Twitter account and praised the two youngsters, while discussing the progress they have made towards becoming better defenders in the 2025-26 college basketball season.

-The two players that Pitino named in his recent social media post are sophomore guards Ian Jackson and Joson Sanon, through which Pitino shared how excited he is to see that both of the young standouts are exerting more effort towards being a pest on defense against their opponents while instilling a winning attitude.
-With this, Pitino curated a hyped-up message on his page towards the two of them.
+The players that Pitino named in his recent social media post are sophomore guards Ian Jackson and Joson Sanon.
+The coach shared his excitement about the young standouts exerting more effort towards being a pest on defense against their opponents while instilling a winning attitude.
+With this, Pitino curated a hyped-up message on his page for the two of them.

 Really excited with the improvement of Joson Sanon and Ian Jackson at the defensive end.
 Exciting to see.
 Awesome attitudes to learn and grow!